Saturday, March 29, 2025

 Hilton Head - SCYC

-On Thursday morning, I got started at 10,30 and weighed anchor in contra wind current.
+On Thursday morning, I got started at 10,30 and weighed anchor in the contra wind current.

 Motored 2 1/2 hours upcurrent to get to SCYC.

-Locked through, fueled up and pump-out and docked at SCYC.
-54 dollars for 13 gallons with a consumption of 2 1/2 liters per hour versus an average of 2 litres per hour.
+Locked through, fueled up, pumped out, and docked at SCYC. $ 54 for 13 gallons, with a consumption of 2 1/2 litres per hour, compared to an average of 2 litres per hour.

 Did laundry, worked on the blog and other Internet-related work.